Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 - **ClickHouse Deployment**: This ClickHouse cluster, is designed for flexibility and high availability.
 It integrates with Zookeeper for cluster management and coordination, and allows external access with enhanced security.
 The cluster's architecture supports high availability with a shard and replica structure across multiple zones, ensuring fault tolerance.
 Storage is secured and performant, utilizing an encrypted gp3 class.
   - **Operator**: The operator facilitates the lifecycle of ClickHouse clusters, including scaling, backup, and recovery.
   - **Cluster**: Creates a ClickHouse cluster using a Altinity ClickHouse Operator, with configurations for namespace, user, and password.
-  - **Zookeeper**: Setup a Zookeeper cluster for ClickHouse coordination, deployed in its namespace.
-Zookeeper enhances ClickHouse clusters by managing configuration and ensuring consistency.
+  - **Zookeeper**: Set up a Zookeeper cluster for ClickHouse coordination to enhance ClickHouse clusters by managing configuration and ensuring consistency.

 - **Storage**:  We opted for Amazon EBS (Elastic Block Store) for our cluster's storage due to its cost-effectiveness compared to other AWS storage options.
 EBS provides high performance, durability, and the flexibility to scale, making it ideal for database workloads like ClickHouse.
 It offers a cost-efficient solution for maintaining data integrity and availability.